micahyoung/quorum-pcf-7nodes/README.md

 * Account on Cloud Foundry environment with [Container-to-Container networking](https://docs.pivotal.io/pivotalcf/1-10/concepts/understand-cf-networking.html) enabled
   * Recommended: [Pivotal Web Services](https://run.pivotal.io/)
     * [Sign up for free account](https://account.run.pivotal.io/z/uaa/sign-up)
-    * Send email to request C2C: [Send email](mailto:support@run.pivotal.io?subject=Access%20to%20Container%20Networking%20on%20PWS&body=Can%20I%20please%20get%20access%20to%20Container%20Networking%20stack%20on%20PWS%3F%20Thank%20you.) * be sure to include your org name
+    * [Send email to request C2C](mailto:support@run.pivotal.io?subject=Access%20to%20Container%20Networking%20on%20PWS&body=Can%20I%20please%20get%20access%20to%20Container%20Networking%20stack%20on%20PWS%3F%20Thank%20you.) (be sure to include your org name)
   * Also supported on [Pivotal Cloud Foundry 1.10](https://docs.pivotal.io/pivotalcf/1-10/pcf-release-notes/index.html) and higher
 * Log in and target an org and space with at least 5GB memory
    ```bash